javascript-tutorial/en.javascript.info/3-frames-and-windows/03-cross-window-communication/article.md

 </script>
 ```

-That's a well-known pitfall.
 We shouldn't work with the document of a not-yet-loaded iframe, because that's the *wrong document*.
 If we set any event handlers on it, they will be ignored.

-...We definitely can access the right document when the `onload` event triggers.
+...The right document is definitely there when `iframe.onload`  triggers.
 But it only triggers when the whole iframe with all resources is loaded.
-What if we want to act sooner, on `DOMContentLoaded` of the embedded document?

-If the iframe comes from another origin, we can't access its document, so it's impossible.
+There's also `DOMContentLoaded` event, that triggers sooner than `onload`.
+As we assume that the iframe comes from the same origin, we can setup the event handler.
+But we should set it on the right document, so we need to detect when it's there.

+Here's a small recipe for this.

-But for the same origin we can setup the event handler.
-We just need to set it on the right document.
-For instance, we can try to catch the moment when a new document appears using checks in `setInterval`, and then setup necessary handlers, like this:
+We can try to catch the moment when a new document appears using checks in `setInterval`, and then setup necessary handlers:

 ```html run
 <iframe src="/" id="iframe"></iframe>